open-duelyst/duelyst/docs/infrastructure/COSTS.md

 An alternative here is AWS Secrets Manager, which charges $0.40 per secret per month.
 With five secrets, this is already twice the cost of using KMS and AWS SSM.

+### Alarms: Cloudwatch ($1/month)

+The first 10 Cloudwatch Alarms in an AWS account are always free.
+We have about 20 alarms, so we pay for 10 of these at a rate of $0.10/month ($1/mo total).